gdtroszak/website/content/software/articles.md

   constructs for encoding state machines.

   **TL:DR** Have a generically typed state machine struct.
 Encode the states in structs.
-Encode the allowed transitions between status using the `From` trait.
+Encode the allowed transitions between states using the `From` trait.
   For example,

   ```rust